-To enjoy the Machu Picchu experience, I recommend you to go either just before July or slightly after August as the weather will be still good in the dry season, you will have enough hours of sunlight and especially it will be not so crowded at the sanctuary.
+To enjoy the Machu Picchu experience, I recommend you to go either just before July or slightly after August.
+Firstly, the weather will be still good in the dry season and you will have enough hours of sunlight.
+Secondly, it will be not so crowded at the sanctuary.

 Therefore you should aim to visit the Machu Picchu in the months of May, June, September as well as October to enjoy the overall experience!
 This is also the best time if you are looking to combine your Machu Picchu visit with a hiking tour, such as the Inca Trail or the Salkantay Trek.